coco90417/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 7. mag: whether this is a magnitude signal or not
 8. mean: whether this is a mean or a sd measurement
 9. direction: whether this measure is done in X, Y or Z direction
+10. average: average value of repeated measured of each subject for each move